 Today, the government IS the bank.
 It is responsible for ensuring that schools comply with applicable laws, including laws that prohibit consumer fraud.
 It can’t ignore serious school misconduct when collecting the student loan debts it had responsibility for creating.
 But that is just what it is doing.

 More than 158,000 students who have applied for debt cancellation are waiting to hear from the government.
 They have been struggling with the financial and emotional burden of a massive debt that they never should have had.
-Yet the Department continues to ignore students, and ignore its own legal and moral obligation to cancel these fraudulent debts.
+Yet the Department continues to ignore students, and ignore its own obligation to cancel these fraudulent debts.

 For-Profit Colleges and Racial Justice